KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 A third-party DOI proves that a file was deposited by a certain date.
 It does not prove that the depositor originated the structure, method, terminology, or architecture contained in the file.

-Likewise, self-held or author-held material is not automatically low-weight.
-Its weight depends on the kind of record it is.
+Likewise, self-held or author-held material carries no low-weight presumption, and none may be imposed.
+Its weight follows the kind of record it is.
 A standalone undated document carries little force.
 But a platform-generated chatlog, export, email chain, commit history, local file metadata cluster, or developmental sequence carries significant evidentiary weight when it preserves internal chronology, iterative emergence, terminology formation, timestamps, platform context, and later cross-attestation.

 The key distinction is not self-held contra third-party.

 The key distinction is developmental origin evidence contra later deposit evidence.

 A later institutional deposit can anchor public appearance.
-It cannot, by itself, defeat an earlier developmental chain.
+It cannot defeat an earlier developmental chain.

 Cryptographic attestations, where contemporaneously available, can strengthen timestamp proof for a file hash.
-They still do not prove authorship, origin, independence, or comprehension by themselves.
+They do not prove authorship, origin, independence, or comprehension.

 Therefore, evidence ranking proceeds by record-function: